 C++ programmers often find generic programming attractive.
 This is a special programming style, supported by templates in C++, which helps to parameterize the code.
-A problem can often be solved by both object-oriented and generic programming, but normally the version based on generic programming is computationally more efficient since templates perform a parameterization known at compile time, whereas object-oriented programming it is also easier to separate algorithms and data structures than in object-oriented programming, often implying that the code becomes more reusable.
+A problem can often be solved by both object-oriented and generic programming, but normally the version based on generic programming is computationally more efficient since templates perform a parameterization known at compile time, whereas object-oriented programming leaves the parameterization to run time.
+With generic programming it is also easier to separate algorithms and data structures than in object-oriented programming, often implying that the code becomes more reusable.